bok3948/Basic_Pruning/README.md

 # Basic Pruning for CNN with Pytorch
 This repository offers a PyTorch reimplementation of a commonly used and practical method for pruning deep neural networks: magnitude pruning with granularity at the channel level.
 Our implementation is inspired by [Pruning Filters for Efficient ConvNets](https://arxiv.org/abs/1608.08710), it is not a direct replication.
 Key differences include:

 - **Pruning Outer layers of ResNet Blocks**: Unlike the original approach, which focuses predominantly on inner layers, our method implements global pruning across all layers, including outer ones.
 This approach ensures a uniform reduction in complexity throughout the network.
+Suggested paper [Neural Network Pruning with Residual-Connections and Limited-Data](https://openaccess.thecvf.com/content_CVPR_2020/papers/Luo_Neural_Network_Pruning_With_Residual-Connections_and_Limited-Data_CVPR_2020_paper.pdf)

 This table is comparison with paper 'Pruning Filters for Efficient ConvNets'.